PrisionMike/slowbeast-with-concurrency/README.md

 - Refactor for comprehension.
 - Add an explainer doc for SDPOR, understanding trace, etc.
 - Get going atomic.
-- Add reference to thesis.
-- Mark the specific files and classes to be used for understanding the work.
 - Setup GitHub actions for docker build and unit tests.